hemashushu/hemashushu.github.io/src/content/posts/2022-10-31-building-a-modern-computer-system-from-scratch-step-by-step/index.en.md

 - Part VI: Implementing a package manager.

+- Part VII: Adding a floating point module to the processor, and a matrix algorithm coprocessor.

+- Part VIII: implementing a simple machine learning library and then implementing a handwritten number recognition program.

-- Part VII: Implementing a simple graphics acceleration coprocessor.
+- Part IX: Implementing a simple graphics acceleration coprocessor.

-- Part VIII: Implementing a simple graphics library, and make a retro action game.
+- Part X: Implementing a simple graphics library, and make a retro action game.